 Casual shoes for grade school boys tend to land somewhere between a boot and a sneaker — which is cool because that’s probably the look he’ll want anyway.

 Look for a shoe that is sturdy enough to allow for rough play, but a bit dressier than a sneaker.
 These types of shoes will give a nice, relaxed look without being too sloppy, and they’ll go with jeans as well as cords, and other casual pants, like khakis or chinos.

 Slip-on styles are fantastic because, well, there are no laces to deal with.
 They’re easy to take off and put on.

 They also give a nice, clean appearance, with no effort or your part, or his.
-However, if he finds slip-on shoes a little too tight or loose, and wide or narrow options aren’t available, then he may appreciate the fact that lace-up shoes (oxfords) offer a fit that is a bit more customizable.
+However, if he finds slip-on shoes a little too tight or looses, and wide or narrow options aren’t available, then he may appreciate the fact that lace-up shoes (oxfords) offer a fit that is a bit more customizable.
 As do slip-on shoes with side goring.

 Dress Styles for School and Extra-Curricular Activities

 When it comes to kids in grade school, the best bet for dress shoes is saving them for very special occasions.
 That way, they’ll still look good by the time they’re needed.
 For the best fit, buy close to the occasion — or occasionally check that the ones you already have are the right size in case a “dress-up emergency” arises.